-Gwinear Road became a station in 1843, when the Hayle Railway introduced its passenger service, passing to the West Cornwall Railway in 1846 and the GWR in 1878.
-At this stage it was just a small station with a passing loop on the single track mainline.
+Gwinear Road became a station in 1843, when the Hayle Railway introduced its passenger service, but ownership passed to the West Cornwall Railway in 1846 and the GWR in 1878.
+At this early stage it was just a small station with a passing loop on the single-track mainline.
 It was chosen as the junction station on the mainline by the Helston Railway and the new buildings were required to cater for the junction passengers.
 [2]

 Circa 1890.

-Gwinear Road soon after opening of Helston Branch, 1887.
+Gwinear Road soon after the opening of the Helston Branch, 1887, looking West.
 Note the mixed gauge main line but the standard gauge branch line.
-This pre-dates the footbridge, which was added when the signal box was moved to the Down platform in about 1915.
+This pre-dates the footbridge, which was added before the signal box was moved to the Down platform in about 1915.
 Lens of Sutton Collection.
 [2,6]

 c.
 1910